bitshelf5562645/strillian/Behaviour and looks.md

 The Strillian have an average height of 190cm (6'3) with a standard deviation of about ± 32cm (about one foot), but since this is a standard deviation it is still possible for a Strillian to be taller or shorter.

 ### Mortality
-Due to their impressive advancements in the realm of technology, it seems that the Strillian are unable to die of natural causes, as the nanomachines in their system pick up on any potential threats before quickly nutralizing them, unless they chose not to keep their nanomachines, some believe a natural life is a good life and thus choose to get have them removed, the lifespan of a Strillian without nanomachines is on average 104 years, with a standard deviation of ± 13 years.
+Due to their impressive advancements in the realm of technology, it seems that the Strillian are unable to die of natural causes, as the nanomachines in their system pick up on any potential threats before quickly nutralizing them, unless they chose not to keep their nanomachines, some believe a natural life is a good life and thus choose to have them removed, the lifespan of a Strillian without nanomachines is on average 104 years, with a standard deviation of ± 13 years.
 It is also completely possible for them to die, they are not invincible and can still be victims of events such as murder or accidents.

+### Maturing
+TEXT

+### Reproduction
+TEXT

 ### Odd abilities
 For a reason that is still unknown they can shift around their organs and body parts, for example, they can move their wings to their arms, or move their stomach to somewhere else inside of their body, it is speculated that this once was a necessity for survival when they were still evolving as an intelligent species.